georgemccrae/capstone-project/README.md

 As I mentionned in the EDA section: you’re aiming to get your songs into automatically curated playlists or wonder how to get higher rankings in Spotify popularity index make sure you’re getting your listens now.
 That probably means it’s good to release songs frequently to stay relevant in the Spotify world.

 The obvious trend is that the Billboard Hot 100 will continue to musically converge, a path that might just be the natural progression of popular culture. give it enough time and we’ll all be listening to the same thing.

+ There was some unavoivable subjectivity in deducing which were outliers.

 ## Plans for the Future